scottgigawatt/duplex/README.md

 ## Environment Details 🖥️

 > [!CAUTION]
-> ⚠️ This setup has been tested on a Synology DS916+ with DSM 7.2.1-69057 Update 5.
+> ⚠️ This setup has been tested on a Synology DS916+ with DSM 7.2.
 Other setups may have unexpected plot twists!

-Tested on Synology DS916+ running DSM 7.2.1-69057 Update 5, with Docker Compose v2.9.0-6413-g38f6acd.
+Tested on Synology DS916+ running DSM 7.2, with Docker Compose v2.9.

 ## License 📄